Yandy Díaz Player Props: Rays vs. Blue Jays

 Yandy Díaz At The Plate

-- Among the qualified hitters in baseball, his batting average ranks fifth, his on-base percentage ranks third, and he is fourth in the league in slugging.
+- Among qualifying hitters, he ranks sixth in batting average, while his on-base percentage ranks second and he is fourth in slugging.

-- Diaz has picked up an RBI in 38.1% of his games this year, with two or more RBI in 11.9% of his games.
+- Diaz has picked up an RBI in 38.1% of his games this year, with more than one RBI in 11.9% of his games.
 He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.